-If you do not know the answer or, even worse, if the manager does not know the answer, then you may be up for surprises in the future, pleasant or unpleasant.
-Most fund managers focus on return and risk as measured by volatility and ignore two other metrics that are also important, kurtosis and skewness.
-More importantly, a web search reveals that there are confusing accounts about the significance of those metrics.
+If you do not know the answer, or, even worse, if the manager does not know the answer, then you may be in for surprises in the future, pleasant or unpleasant.
+Most fund managers focus on return and risk as measured by volatility and ignore two other important metrics, kurtosis and skewness.
+A web search reveals that there are confusing accounts about the significance of those metrics.

-On the above image the grey line shows a normal distribution and the red curve a leptokurtic distribution.
-The most common interpretation of this kind of distribution is that it exhibits “fat tails”, meaning that extreme observation are much more probable than in the case of a normal distribution.
-A leptokurtic return distribution tells you that risk is coming mostly from outlier events, something that conservative investors may not be very comfortable with.
-However, other investors may have an appetite for extreme event risk and are looking for such a distribution.
-For example, according to the BarclayHedge Index, managed futures funds returned 18.16% in 2008 despite the sharp stock market decline because they followed the downtrend in commodities, a rare event caused by the financial crisis.
+In the above image, the gray line shows a normal distribution and the red curve, a leptokurtic distribution.
+The most common interpretation of this kind of distribution is that it exhibits “fat tails”.
+A leptokurtic distribution tells you that risk is coming mostly from outlier events, something that conservative investors may not be very comfortable with.
+However, other investors may have an appetite for extreme event risk and be looking for such a distribution.
+For example, according to the BarclayHedge Index, managed futures funds returned 18.16% in 2008, despite the sharp stock market decline because they followed the downtrend in commodities, a rare event caused by the financial crisis.

-I thought the above statement was problematic since a leptokurtic distribution involves fat tails.
-I decided to contact Marc Odo, Director of Applied Research at Zephyr Associates and seek for his advice.
+A leptokurtic distribution involves fat tails.
+I decided to contact Marc Odo, Director of Applied Research at Zephyr Associates, and seek for his advice.
 Mr. Odo has done extensive research on this subject and he is kind enough to share his findings.
-At the end I have a link to one of his white papers.
-I think they are a must read for fund managers but also for sophisticated investors.
 Below is an excerpt from his reply to me:

 Before going into the details of the email response, let us briefly review the notion of a platykurtic distribution.
-On the above image, a platykurtic distribution is shown by the blue curve.
-This is a distribution with much less tail events.
-Again, the following statement in Investopedia is problematic:
+In the above image, a platykurtic distribution is shown by the blue curve.
+This is a distribution with fewer tail events.

-Marc Odo’s work is comprehensive and written in a way that can be understood by professionals and investors with basic statistics knowledge.
-I think an important corollary of his work is that return and risk do not provide enough information about the fund manager style.
-One must also look at the volatility of the volatility (kurtosis) and asymmetry of returns (skewness).
-If the distribution is leptokurtic and it has a negative skew, then he might have been just lucky or very successful so far in dealing with extreme events and compensating for their negative impact on returns.
+Marc Odo’s work is comprehensive and written in a way that can be understood by professionals and investors with basic statistical knowledge.
+I think an important corollary of his work is that return and risk do not provide enough information about the fund manager’s style.
+One must also look at the volatility of the volatility (kurtosis) and the asymmetry of returns (skewness).
+If the distribution is leptokurtic and has a negative skew, then he might have been just lucky or very successful so far in dealing with extreme events and compensating for their negative impact on returns.

-March Odo and his company have also produced fact sheets about the different distributions with lots of graphs, stats and explanations.
+Marc Odo and his company have also produced fact sheets about the different distributions with lots of graphs, stats, and explanations.
 Below is a table from one of the fact sheets that shows kurtosis and skewness numbers for different markets:

-For example, hedge fund risk is lower than US large cap risk but the high kurtosis of the former market tell you that rare events are of the extreme type.
-Real estate shows the highest kurtosis with high negative skew.
+For example, hedge fund risk is lower than US large cap risk, but the high kurtosis of the former market tells you that rare events are of the extreme type.
+Real estate shows the highest kurtosis with a high negative skew.
 Investment grade US bonds show normally distributed returns with low skewness.